EURECA

 Description:

-In Bohemia, the first mentions are of tree alleys from the time of King Charles IV.
-The first documented tree alleys were located on the territory of the capital city of Prague and connected significant parts, Prague Castle.
-Most of the tree alleys were built during the Baroque period, when the nobility used them to highlight the driveways of the chateaux, courtyards.
-Treetops were often perfectly symmetrically adjusted.
-The most common tree species were Tilia, Quercus and Populus.
-Often, chapels or crosses dotted the alleys.
-In the countryside, they were often made up of fruit trees.
-In the reign of Maria Theresa in 1752, there was a duty to plant trees along the paths of the tree alleys, recommended were Tilia, Morus, Sorbus, Fraxinus, Juglans and wild fruit trees.
+In Bohemia, the earliest mentions of tree alleys date back to the time of King Charles IV.
+The first documented tree alleys were in Prague, connecting significant sites, including Prague Castle.
+Most tree alleys were built during the Baroque period when the nobility used them to highlight the driveways of chateaux and courtyards.
+The treetops were often symmetrically pruned.
+Common tree species included Tilia (lime), Quercus (oak), and Populus (poplar).
+Chapels or crosses often adorned the alleys, while in rural areas, fruit trees were commonly used.
+During the reign of Maria Theresa in 1752, there was a mandate to plant trees along paths, recommending species such as Tilia, Morus (mulberry), Sorbus (rowan), Fraxinus (ash), Juglans (walnut), and wild fruit trees.

 Read More